awsdocs/amazon-eks-user-guide/doc_source/vertical-pod-autoscaler.md

    ./hack/vpa-down.sh
    ```

 1. If your nodes don't have internet access to the `k8s.gcr.io` container registry, then you need to pull the following images and push them to your own private repository\.
-For more information about how to pull the images and push them to your own private repository, see [Copy a container image to a private repository](copy-image-to-private-repository.md)\.
+For more information about how to pull the images and push them to your own private repository, see [Copy a container image from one repository to another repository](copy-image-to-repository.md)\.

    ```
    k8s.gcr.io/autoscaling/vpa-admission-controller:0.10.0